-Please note, I am currently teaching three days a week (usually Monday to Wednesday), to give me time to prepare resources and develop new workshops, and work on other projects.
+Please note, I am currently teaching three days a week (usually Monday to Wednesday), to give me time to prepare resources, develop new workshops, and work on other projects.

 Once dates are agreed, we will ask you for a few details to help me plan the day, such as how many children are in each class and the daily schedule of breaks.

 We will then send you a letter to confirm the booking and with some details about how to prepare for the day, and with forms to fill in, e.g. which child is making which artefact, or a permission slip for Egyptian-style make-up.

 Payment can be made by cheque or bank transfer.
 You can give Tony a cheque on the day, or if that is not possible, post it to my home address: Tony North, 44 Whitebrook Road, Manchester M14 6EF.

 If you wish to pay by BACS, my bank details are: Nat West, Sort code 01-01-97, Account Number 25325213.

 Police Clearance and Insurance

 Each of us has a DBS form.
 You can see Tony's here.
 We have signed up to the DBS update service, so the form is kept up to date every year and you can view the records on the DBS website.
 If you wish I can show you a copy of the form on the day.